Square VS QuickBooks

 - Square Payroll is cheaper than QuickBooks but with fewer features

-- Square Invoice is cheaper than QuickBooks Online if you only need invoicing services
+- Square is cheaper than QuickBooks Online if you only need invoicing services

 Square VS QuickBooks Feature & Products Compared

 Square and QuickBooks both offer generous feature sets with the option of adding additional services, making them highly scalable products.
-There is a lot of overlap between the two companies and their offerings, but there are some areas where one offers a service that others don’t.
+There is a lot of overlap between the two companies and their offerings, but there are some areas where one offers a service that the other doesn’t.

 For example, Square has eCommerce and website builders, whereas QuickBooks hasn’t dived into this realm of software.
 And while Square offers basic invoicing, it hasn’t touched the accounting landscape that QuickBooks dominates.